-Methadone is a long-acting, full opioid agonist medication that has been used since the 1960’s to help stabilize the lives of people who are dependent on opioids.
-As a full agonist, it activates the receptors of the brain in the same way illicit opioids do, but at a medically managed, therapeutic dose.
-Dosing is individualized for each patient, adjusted during the initial treatment phase until a patient is no longer experiencing withdrawal symptoms or feeling of euphoria or a “high”.
+Methadone is a long-acting, full opioid agonist medication.
+As a full agonist, methadone activates the brain’s receptors in the same way illicit opioids do, but at a therapeutic, medically managed dose.
+Dosing is individualized for each patient, adjusted during the initial treatment phase until a patient no longer experiences cravings or withdrawal symptoms.

-The ultimate goal of Methadone treatment is to stabilize the body physically so that changes can be made in other areas of life, taking full advantage of a “drug-free” lifestyle.
+The ultimate goal of a methadone treatment plan is to reduce cravings, relieve withdrawal symptoms and stabilize the body physically so that you can make changes in other areas of your life and take full advantage of a “drug-free” lifestyle.

 How is Methadone taken?

-The length of a Methadone maintenance program is different for each person.
-Significant research indicates that patients tend to have better outcomes when participating in treatment for a year or longer.
-Key factors that often indicate a person is ready to successfully taper and will maintain a “drug-free” lifestyle include:
+The length of a methadone maintenance program is different for every person.
+Significant research indicates that patients often have better outcomes when participating in methadone treatment for a year or longer.
+Several key factors can indicate when a person is ready to taper off their methadone treatment and prescription, including:

 - Supportive social network

-When the time is right, the decision to taper is made by the patient with support of the treating physician.
-The Methadone dose is then typically tapered by approximately 10% of the daily dose, at weekly or biweekly intervals.
-This is only a guide, as each patient’s best plan of action will be determined by working closely with their treating physician.
+When the time is right, the patient makes the decision to taper with the support of their treating physician.
+The methadone dose is then tapered by approximately 10% of the daily dose at weekly or biweekly intervals.
+This estimation is only a guide.
+Each patient has different needs, and the treating physician will work closely with the patient to determine the best plan of action.

-Methadone should not be taken with benzodiazepines or alcohol as there is danger of significant respiratory depression.
-If a patient takes benzodiazepines, or other medications, they should speak to their medical provider before starting a Methadone Treatment Program.
+Methadone should not be taken with benzodiazepines or alcohol due to the danger of significant respiratory depression.
+If you take benzodiazepines or other medications, speak to your medical provider before starting a methadone treatment program.